 - Strawberries, blueberries, blackberries or any other berry!

-- Chocolate Chips, whether white or dark chocolate are both delicious.
+- Chocolate Chips, whether vegan white chocolate chips or dark chocolate are both delicious.

 - Nuts or Seeds- up to 50g of chopped nuts can be added.